iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 The process of model-building also serves as a chance to correct any errors that were made during the data extraction process.

-Upon receiving your data query, the first thing you should do is run it through sawmill<link> :ref:`sawmill<data_extraction/sawmill:Introduction>`.
+Upon receiving your data query, the first thing you should do is run it through :ref:`Sawmill <data_extraction/sawmill:Introduction>`.
 Further steps are outlined below.

 Check the scrap pile
 ~~~~~~~~~~~~~~~~~~~~

 Sawmill will produce a file called the scrap pile if it was unable to calculate an odds ratio for one or more of the factors in your timber.
-If you’re not sure what sawmill or timber is please see <link>.
-There’s also a more detailed rundown of the scrap pile here <link>.
+If you’re not sure what sawmill or timber is please see :ref:`Sawmill <data_extraction/sawmill:Introduction>`.
+There’s also a more detailed rundown of the scrap pile :ref:`here <data_extraction/processing_cedar_queries:Scrap pile>`.

 In some cases, these factors may have been extracted incorrectly, with one or more of the numerical fields necessary for odds ratio calculation missing from the timber.
 In this case, you will need to check the text of the paper to see if the key field(s) are available or not.
 If they are available, you can simply correct the factor and rerun it through sawmill.
 If the paper does not contain the fields you are missing, it will have to be excluded.